unahouExosite/docs/guides/user-management.md

                 </script>
         	</body>
         </html>
      ```

-    * Lastly, deploy the local change by command **mr syncup -V**.
+4. Deploy the local change by command **mr syncup -V**.

-      Now You are able to singup!
+      You should now be able to sign up.

-      Go to user-signup page [https://&lt;your_domain_name&gt;/signup.html].
-You will see a form for singup.
+      Go to the user-signup page [https://&lt;your_domain_name&gt;/signup.html].
+You will see a form for signup.

       ![User Signup](../assets/user-signup.png)

       Fill out the form and submit.
-You will receive an email for activation.
+You will then receive an email for activation.

       ![User Activation](../assets/user-activation-email.png)

-      Click the link and be directed to solution, you will finally get a success message.
-A user singup is completed.
+      Click the link to be directed to your solution.
+You should receive a success message that user signup is completed.

-* User Forget Password
+## User Password Reset

-   Sometimes, users may forget their password.
-Unlike general process of password change requires original password, setting password without original password will require differenct process.
-This example will guide you to implement user-password-reset with the following process :
+   Users are only human and may occasionally forget their password.
+Unlike the general process of password change requires original password, setting password without original password will require different process.
+This example will guide you to implement user-password-reset with the following process:

   1. A user requests forget-password by email.
 The solution sends the token to the user.
   2. The user receives the token and then uses the token to set password directly.